I already pay tuition. Why should I give UT more money?

 Every UT student has benefited from donations while at UT.
 This is a chance for you to start giving back and make a difference for all of those that follow.

-What do I get for giving to the Student Campaign for UT?
+What do I get for giving to the Class Campaign for UT?

 | Back to top.

-Aside from knowing that you did something to make an impact, all participants will also be recognized online on the Class Campaign Page in the Donor Honor Roll section.
-Additionally, all donors to the University are recognized in the Fall issue of the UT Journal, the alumni magazine.
+Aside from knowing that you did something to make an impact, all donors to the University are recognized in the Winter issue of the UT Journal, the alumni magazine.
+In recognition for a gift of $20.18 or more, the graduating senior will earn a UT Philanthropy Cord to wear at commencement.

 The University of Tampa is a private institution that receives no financial assistance from the government.
 Although tuition may seem high, the actually cost of a UT education is more than what students pay each semester.
 Thanks to alumni, parents, friends, faculty and staff of the University, dollars are donated to make it easier for students to get a great education.